 Pink Elephant has had a successful working relationship with Isabel since 2012, so it was a natural choice for the company to be involved in the ISO/IEC 20000 certification project from start to finish.

-Sabrina Defraene, Isabel’s Chief Operational Officer, said: “All the consultants from Pink Elephant were are of such a high level regarding their knowledge and skills, there was no need to look elsewhere.”
+Sabrina Defraene, Isabel’s Chief Operational Officer, said: “All the consultants from Pink Elephant who were and are seconded here are of such a high level regarding their knowledge and skills, there was no need to look elsewhere.”

 ISO/IEC 20000-1:2011 specifies requirements for the service provider to plan, establish, implement, operate, monitor, review, maintain and improve its Service Management System (SMS).
 The requirements include the design, transition, delivery and improvement of services to fulfil agreed.